mfornos/awesome-microservices/README.md

 - [Orbit](https://github.com/orbit/orbit) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
 - [SmallRye](https://smallrye.io/) - APIs and implementations tailored for cloud development, including Eclipse MicroProfile.
 - [Thorntail](https://thorntail.io/) - An innovative approach to packaging and running Java EE applications by packaging them with just enough of the server runtime to "java -jar" your application.
-- [Quasar](https://github.com/puniverse/quasar) - Fibers, channels and actors for the JVM.
 - [ScaleCube](https://github.com/scalecube/scalecube) - Toolkit for building reactive microservices for the JVM: low-latency, high-throughput, scalable and resilient.
 - [Vert.X](http://vertx.io/) - Toolkit for building reactive applications on the JVM.
 - [Vert.X Toolbox](https://github.com/vert-x3/vertx-microservices-toolbox) - A set of Vert.x components to build reactive microservice applications.